bethan-mallabar-rimmer/EPICv2_manifest/README.md

 #5 cg25383568_TC11       ACTN4-202 cg25383568    79792482
 #6 cg25383568_TC11       ACTN4-203 cg25383568    79792482
 ```

+## Getting the distance-based promoter and enhancer annotations
 ### get one row per CpG/distance-based promoter and enhancer annotation:
 Promoter = region 1500bp upstream to 500bp downstream of a gene's transcription start site.
 Enhancer = region 5000bp upstream of gene's transcription start site, including intergenic regions only (so excluding any region that overlapped the gene body of another gene).